 Walck also recommended that anyone interested in becoming a CERT member visit the booth at the festival or call the EMA for more information on the group.

 He then spoke about the importance of an emergency kit.

 "You should always be prepared in case you have to evacuate and go to a shelter, you need ample supplies," he said.

 Fredericks added that a person's emergency kit should be tailored to their lifestyle and family size.

 Inside the kit, items should include medical records and contact lists, but after that, it can be filled with anything.

-The kit Citizen Corps will be giving away to one person includes items such as a bottled water; drink mix packets; beef jerky; fruit snacks; granola bars; instant pudding; can opener; canned goods; disposable utensils, plates and cups; paper towels; flashlights with batteries; dust masks; duct tape; emergency blanket; garbage bags; tarp; stationary; crayons; playing cards; activity books; notebooks; address book; first aid kit; hand sanitizer; ponchos; whistle; lighter; personal hygiene products; and more.
+The kit Citizen Corps will be giving away to one person includes items like a bottled water; drink mix packets; snacks; can opener; canned goods; disposable utensils, plates and cups; paper towels; flashlights with batteries; duct tape; emergency blanket; garbage bags; tarp; stationary; crayons; playing cards; activity books; notebooks; address book; first aid kit; hand sanitizer; ponchos; whistle; lighter; personal hygiene products; and more.

 Fredericks urged families with children to remember to pack items to keep the kids occupied; and if they have pets to create an emergency pet kit as well.
 Checklists for creating an emergency kit are available at www.ready.gov and www.readyPA.org.

 This is the fifth year the Carbon County Citizen Corps has given away an emergency supply kit at the Palmerton Community Festival.
 The idea first arose after Fredericks visited the Ready.gov website.